sunesimonsen/transformation/packages/process/Readme.md

 );
 ```

-But you can also pipe data into a sub-process.
+You can also pipe data into a sub-process.

 ```js
 await expect(